childsd3/qgis-stereonet/README.md

  - A CSV file containing data points with an easting, northing, dip direction, and dip column.
 (The dip direction and dip column NEED to be named "ddr" and "dip", respectively)

 ### Known Bugs
 * Clicking on most anything in the matplotlib menu bar crashes QGIS.
-I'm working on getting that removed so nothing won't crash anymore.
+I'm working on getting that removed.
 * When resizing the window, the orientation markers do not move with the stereonet.
 Bug has been reported here: https://github.com/joferkington/mplstereonet/issues/15